AkramKalaee/XEvoDomain/README.md

 XEvoDomain is a **learning-guided, multi-objective test generation framework** for autonomous driving systems with rule-based decision-making components.

-The framework uses **critical execution paths**, **behavioral-region learning**, and **white-box information from the system under test** to generate test scenarios that target critical behavioral regions and expose undesirable system behavior.
+The framework combines **critical execution paths**, **behavioral-region learning**, and **white-box information from the system under test** to generate test scenarios that target critical behavioral regions and expose undesirable system behavior.

 XEvoDomain was developed for simulation-based testing of autonomous driving systems using the **CARLA simulator**.